GenericMappingTools/gmt/trunk/doc/rst/source/supplements/segy/pssegy.rst

 pssegy
 ******

+.. only:: not man

     pssegy - Plot a SEGY file on a map

 Synopsis
 --------